Windowsnipz/Project/README.md

 Zomboid: Rosewood Rising starts with a simplistic menu screen, in which the player chooses whether or not to start the game.
 Upon starting, the introduction to the story in path1.py is executed, and the player will be prompted to enter a name for their survivor.
 My get_character_name() function in helpers.py was fairly simple to implement.
 Basically, it makes sure that (1) the name is not empty and (2) the name does not match the list of existing characters in the story (GLOBAL_CHARACTERS list).

 Afterwards, the actual introduction scenario will run.
 This scene will always be run at the start of the game.
 However, there are several decision trees the player will follow.
 First, the dialougue draws the user's attention to a random weapon that will spawn upon starting the game.
 Both the character and the weapons are python objects defined in helpers.py.
 Additionally, I implemented a random feature, so one of the three different weapons will spawn randomly.
 It is up to the player whether or not they choose to take the weapon.
+Choices in this game are determined by a text input by the user with the get_input() function.
+This function is written to get either regular text input or can be modified to get a boolean expression from the user (yes or no).
+It works for looking for a keyword inputted by the user.
+Empty responses will default to one of the prompted choices.

+The character object